matimac1994/ISK_PROJ/README.md

 # ISK_PROJ
 [Politechnika Krakowska (2 stopień) - Integracja Sieci Komputerowych - Projekt]

 Don't laugh.
-I made project in less than two days :)  Push into git to not lost
+I made project in less than two days :)
+A lot of magic inside.
+Push into git to not lost

 ## REQUIREMENTS
 * Maven